 In addition to serving the students, faculty, and staff of the academic programs with a particular emphasis on students majoring in Cinematic Arts & Technology, the Digital Dome is available for artists, researchers, and/or teams of art-technology collaborators.
 Refer to the Digital Dome Use Policy in the section under Academic Policies for more information.

-Stay informed and up-to-date on the activities hosted by the Digital Dome as we document and share our experiences.
-Check out our Digital Dome BLOG or FACEBOOK site: www.myiaiaonline.com/ digitaldome/:
+Stay informed and up-to-date on the activities hosted by the Digital Dome as we document and share our experiences on the IAIA website.

 BROADCAST STUDIO